 5) Use natural beauty to decorate your table.

 Decorate your home and table with lush greenery and locally grown squashes, then eat or compost them afterwards.
-There’s nothing more autumnal than a gorgeous spread of pumpkins and delicata.
+There’s nothing more autumnal than a gorgeous spread of pumpkins.

 6) Avoid paper-products and break out those beautiful linens you always forget about.